-- Prevents the attainment gap between the child and his peers from widening. - Demonstrates an improvement in the child's previous rate of progress. - Ensure access to the full curriculum.
+- Prevents the attainment gap between the child and his peers from widening. - Demonstrates an improvement in the child's previous rate of progress.

-- Demonstrates an improvement in self-help, social or personal skills. - Demonstrates improvements in the child's behaviour.
+- Ensures access to the full curriculum. - Demonstrates an improvement in self-help, social or personal skills. - Demonstrates improvements in the child's behaviour.

-In order to help the children with Special Educational needs, Clapham Terrace Primary School will adopt a graduated response.
+In order to help the children with special educational needs, Clapham Terrace Primary School will adopt a graduated response.
 This may see us using specialist expertise if as a school we feel that our interventions are still not having an impact on the child.
-The school will record the steps taken to meet the needs of individual children through use of an PLP (Personalised Learning Plans) and review sheet/provision map and the Inclusion Manager will have responsibility for ensuring that records are kept and available when needed.
+The school will record the steps taken to meet the needs of individual children through use of a PLP (Personalised Learning Plan) and review sheet/provision map and the SENCO/Inclusion Manager will have responsibility for ensuring that records are kept and available when needed.

-If we refer a child for statutory assessment/ Education Health and Care Plan, we will provide the LA with a record of our work with the child to date.
+If we refer a child for statutory assessment for consideration for a statutory Education Health and Care Plan, we will provide the LA with a record of our work with the child to date.

 When any concern is initially notices it is the responsibility of the class teacher to take steps to address the issue.
-Parents will be consulted and specific intervention put in place and monitored for a period of up to 6 weeks.
+Parents will be consulted and specific intervention put in place and monitored for a period of up to six weeks.
 If no progress is noted after this time the child may be added to the school SEND register with parental permission.
-The class teacher after discussion with the Inclusion Manager will then provide additional interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied within the class room.
-These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the Inclusion Manager, parents and young person.
+The class teacher, after discussion with the SENCO/Inclusion Manager, will then provide interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets, which will be applied within the classroom.
+These targets will be monitored by the class teacher and teaching assistants within the class and reviewed formally with the SENCO/Inclusion Manager, parents and young person.